ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 13. Keep an eye on competitors

-If you operate a local business, having a Google My Business profile is crucial.
+If you operate a local business, having a Google Business profile is crucial.
 Make sure your address, phone number, business hours, and categories are accurate and consistent across all online listings.
-Encourage customers to leave positive reviews, as they impact local search rankings.
+Stricter review policies now help prevent fake and incentivized reviews.

 15. Track and analyze traffic data